Can I claim my Breast Reduction on Medicare?

 To be eligible for a Medicare rebate the surgery will need to be deemed medically necessary by meeting the strict Medicare criteria.
 Not all patients will meet these criteria:

-- Your GP or plastic surgeon will need to assess the degree of breast ptosis (sagging and nipple location) – the nipple must be beneath the inframammary crease
+- Your GP or plastic surgeon will need to assess the degree of breast ptosis (breast descending and nipple location) – the nipple must be beneath the inframammary crease

 - They will determine the detrimental impacts on your health that breast volume, skin chaffing and heavy breast weight may have